icinganalysis/icinganalysis.github.io/content/NACA-TN-3396.md

 NACA-TN-3396 cites 8 publications:

 - Callaghan, Edmund E., and Serafini, John S.: Analytical Investigation of Icing Limit for Diamond Shaped Airfoil in Transonic and Supersonic Flow.
-NACA-TN-2861, 1953.
+NACA-TN-2861, 1953. [ntrs.nasa.gov](https://ntrs.nasa.gov/citations/19810068583)
 - Callaghan, Edmund E., and Serafini, John S.: A Method for Rapid Determination of the Icing Limit of a Body in Terms of the Stream Conditions.
-NACA-TN-2914, 1953.
+NACA-TN-2914, 1953. [ntrs.nasa.gov](https://ntrs.nasa.gov/citations/19810068713)
 - Hardy, J. K.: Kinetic Temperature of Wet Surfaces A Method of Calculating the Amount of Alcohol Required to Prevent Ice, and the Derivation of the Psychrometric Equation.
 NACA-ARR-5G13, 1945. [ntrs.nasa.gov](https://ntrs.nasa.gov/citations/19930093546)
 - Callaghan, Edmund E.: Analogy Between Mass and Heat Transfer with Turbulent Flow.
-NACA-TN-3045, 1953.
+NACA-TN-3045, 1953. [ntrs.nasa.gov](https://ntrs.nasa.gov/citations/19810068724)
 - Coles, Willard D., and Ruggeri, Robert S.: Experimental Investigation of Sublimation of Ice at Subsonic and Supersonic Speeds and its Relation to Heat Transfer.
-NACA-TN-3104, 1954.
+NACA-TN-3104, 1954. [ntrs.nasa.gov](https://ntrs.nasa.gov/citations/19810068725)
 - Nukiyama, Shiro, and Tanasawa, Yasushi (E.Hope,trans.): Experiments on the Atomizations of Liquids in an Airstream.
 Rep. No. 4, The Influence of the Characteristics of the Liquids on the Diameter of the Atomized Droplets.
 Defence Res.
 Board, Dept. Nat.
 Defence, Ottawa (Canada), Maar.
 18, 1950.
 (Translated from Trans.
 Soc.
 Mech.
 Eng.
 (Japan), vol. 5, no. 18, Feb.
 1939, pp. 68-75.)
 - Kaye, Joseph: Survaey of Friction Coefficients, Recovery Factors, and Heat-Transfer Coefficients in Supersonic Flow.
 Tech.
 Rep. No. 6418-5, Dept. Mech.
 Eng. and Div.
 Ind.
 Cooperation, M.I.T., Oct.
 1, 1953.
 (Office Naval Res.
 Contrac N5ori-07805, NR-061-028, D.I.C.
 Proj.
 No. 6418.)
 - Lowell, Herman H.: Maximum Evaporation Rates of Water Droplets Approaching Obstacles the Atmosphere under Icing Conditions.
 NACA-TN-3024, 1953 [ntrs.nasa.gov](https://ntrs.nasa.gov/citations/19810068865)

 NACA-TN-3396 is cited once in the NACA Icing Publications Database [^3]:

 - von Glahn, Uwe H.: The Icing Problem, presented at Ottawa AGARD Conference.
-AG 19/P9, June 10-17 1955. [ntrs.nasa.gov](https://ntrs.nasa.gov/citations/19700070487) [also reprinted in NASA-TM-81651, but there the reproduction quality is poor.]
+AG 19/P9, June 10-17 1955. [ntrs.nasa.gov](https://ntrs.nasa.gov/citations/19700070487)

 An online search found that NACA-TN-3396 is cited 3 times in the literature [^4].

 ## Notes

 [^1]:
 Coles, Willard D.: Icing Limit and Wet-Surface Temperature Variation for Two Airfoil Shapes under Simulated High-Speed Flight Conditions.
-NACA-TN-3396, 1955 [ntrs.nasa.gov](https://ntrs.nasa.gov/citations/19930084131).
+NACA-TN-3396, 1955. [ntrs.nasa.gov](https://ntrs.nasa.gov/citations/19930084131) [ntrs.nasa.gov](https://ntrs.nasa.gov/citations/19930084131)
 [^2]:
 Hardy, J. K.: Kinetic Temperature of Wet Surfaces A Method of Calculating the Amount of Alcohol Required to Prevent Ice, and the Derivation of the Psychrometric Equation.
 NACA-ARR-5G13, 1945. [ntrs.nasa.gov](https://ntrs.nasa.gov/citations/19930093546)
 [^3]: